 Dan Bowman kindly pointed me to former Commodore engineer Bil Herd’s discussion of the ill-fated Commodore TED machines on Hackaday.
 Here in the States, few remember the TED specifically, but some people may remember that oddball Commodore Plus 4 that closeout companies sold for $79 in 1985 and 1986.
 The Commodore Plus 4 was one of those TED machines.
 So was the Commodore 16.

 What went wrong with those machines?
-Commodore miscalculated what the market was doing.
+Commodore miscalculated what the home computer market was doing.
 The TED was a solution to too many problems, and ended up not solving any of them all that well.
+Arguably it’s more popular with vintage computer enthusiasts today than it was in the 1980s.

-TED was Commodore’s effort to combine audio, video and I/O into a single chip that they could then pair up with a CPU and varying amounts of memory and varying numbers of supporting chips and carpet-bomb the market.
+TED was Commodore’s effort to combine graphics and sound and I/O into a single chip that they could then pair up with a CPU and varying amounts of memory and varying numbers of supporting chips and carpet-bomb the market.
 With this single chip, Commodore thought it could compete against everything from $49 Timex-Sinclair machines to $2,000 IBM PCs.

 Several things happened.
-Jack Tramiel, the president of Commodore, left the company before the TED machines could be released.
+Jack Tramiel, the president of Commodore, left the company before the 264 series could be released.
 And the market changed.
 So in the end, Commodore released three machines.
 At the low end was the 116, which ended up only being sold in Europe for the equivalent of about $50 US.
 The United States and Europe got the Commodore 16, which was basically a 116 in a Commodore 64 case with a slightly altered C-64 keyboard, priced at $99.
-The Commodore Plus 4 was a 64K machine with the 264 keyboard and some built-in software, priced at $299.
+The Commodore Plus 4 was a 64K machine with the 264 keyboard, a user port for a modem, and some built-in software, including a word processor, priced at $299.

 Problems with the Commodore 116, Commodore 16, and Commodore Plus 4

 None of the machines were compatible with the existing Commodore VIC-20 and 64.
 And the TED’s sound was better than average for the time, but no match for the SID chip in the C-64.
-The TED offered 128-color graphics (though 8 of the colors were duplicate shades of black) which was pretty revolutionary for the time, but it didn’t have any sprites, so programming arcade-style video games for it was difficult.
+The TED offered graphics with 320×200 pixels and 128 colors (though 8 of the colors were duplicate shades of black) which was rather good for the time, but it didn’t have any sprites.
+So programming arcade-style video games for it was difficult.
 In the end, the 64 had more to offer to home users, and the TED machines weren’t going to unseat the Apple II in business, let alone the IBM PC.

 So why bother?

 The VIC, at the time, was running out of gas, and Commodore assumed that the 64 was perhaps a year behind the VIC in the march to oblivion.
 That was a miscalculation.
-The Commodore Plus 4 failed miserably at replacing the 64, and the 16 failed at replacing the VIC.
+The Commodore Plus/4 computer failed miserably at replacing the 64, and the 16 failed at replacing the VIC.
 Instead, the 64 replaced all of them, and kept selling faster than Commodore could build them.
-Once it was clear the Commodore Plus 4 would fail, Commodore got the band together to build the Commodore 128.
+Once it was clear the Commodore Plus 4 and Commodore C16 would fail, Commodore got the band together to build the Commodore 128.
 The 128 provided a higher-end machine to sell alongside the 64 until the Amiga was ready to go.

 What Commodore could have done instead